alishir/mcptt-test-scenarios/ims/README.md

 After successfull login to Ellis node we should edit `/usr/local/share/clearwater/ellis/web-content/app-server.json` and add the application server entry.
-Here is the content of `app-server.json`:
+Here is the content of `app-server.json` as a sample Initial Filter Criteria (IFC) file:

 ```json
 {